centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins_new.md

 * *closure_custom_perfdata*: should be used to manage yourself the perfdata.
 * *closure_custom_threshold_check*: should be used to manage yourself the threshold check.

 #### 5.2 Class hardware

----

 TODO

 <div id='librairies'/>

 ## III.
-Référentiel des librairies centreon pluggin en commun

-Ce chapitre décrit les bibliothèques Centreon qui peuvent être utilisées dans votre développement.
+List of shared libraries in centreon directory

+This chapter describes Centreon libraries which you can use in your development.

 <div id='table_of_content_3'/>